Past Event

 Award Categories & Criteria

-Thank you to our sponsors.
+Thank you to our sponsors

 Are you interested in sponsorship opportunities for this event?
-For more information on how your organisation can benefit as a sponsor of this leading professional development program, please contact Barbara Maruno, Partnerships Manager by email at [email protected].
+For more information on how your organisation can benefit as a sponsor of this leading professional development event, please contact Barbara Maruno, Partnerships Manager by email at [email protected].

 Coffee Cart